Iridium NEXT maintains its schedule [Update-3]

 Satellite phones : prices increase in France

-Iridium stops the distribution of the AxcessPoint router [Update]
+Iridium stops distribution of AxcessPoint router [Update]

 ———